upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ### Set up a build pipeline with GitHub

-We recommend storing your configuration definition in a version controlled environment and to set up a build pipeline that will automatically create a new version of your configuration when a new commit is pushed.
-If you are using a version control service such as GitHub, you can configure a [GitHub Action](https://docs.github.com/en/actions) on the git repo which hosts your configuration definition.
+It's recommended you store your configuration definition in a version controlled environment and set up a build pipeline.
+The pipeline should automatically create a new version of your configuration when a new commit merges.
+If you are using a version control service such as GitHub, you can configure a [GitHub Action](https://docs.github.com/en/actions) on the Git repository.

-Below is a sample workflow file that uses a GitHub Action, [crossplane-contrib/xpkg-action](https://github.com/crossplane-contrib/xpkg-action), which you can use as the basis for your own GitHub Action and can be tweaked according to your needs:
+Below is a sample workflow file that uses a GitHub Action, [crossplane-contrib/xpkg-action](https://github.com/crossplane-contrib/xpkg-action).
+You can use it as the basis for your own GitHub Action, tweaked according to your needs:

 ```yaml
 name: CI